 The second Africa-India Forum Summit, held in Addis Ababa from May 20 to May 25 2011, saw the Indian government take significant steps towards building ties with Africa.
 The focus was on trade and development.
 India also offered $5 billion of credit over three years and increased development aid for Africa projects making a statement that India is continuing to engage with Africa seriously.

-India can cooperate with Africa in various spheres and create a new platform for South-South dialogue framed as a partnership between equal partners, which can enhance their developmental aspects.
-India’s development cooperation has been, and still is, minuscule compared with both China and the big traditional donors.
+India can work with Africa in various spheres and create a new platform for South-South dialogue framed as a partnership between equal partners, which can enhance their developmental aspects.
+India’s development co-operation has been, and still is, minuscule compared with both China and the big traditional donors.
 India’s development assistance is totally linked to its own capabilities and its interests in Africa, and it mainly targets African countries rich in resources or rich in Indian diaspora.
-India’s development cooperation uses aid to facilitate other financial flows, technical assistance, few grants, export credits, debt relief and unilateral zero-tariff access for African products.
-India also refrains from the use of political and economic conditionalities in its development cooperation programme.
+India’s development co-operation uses aid to facilitate other financial flows, technical assistance, few grants, export credits, debt relief and unilateral zero-tariff access for African products.
+India also refrains from the use of political and economic conditionalities in its development co-operation programme.

 India’s foray in Africa has led to improved impact on the terms of trade for raw materials especially oil, coal, metals and minerals.
 This has led increased prices for commodities.
 Consequently, African countries have greater export earnings and higher growth rates.
 Africa has been growing at approximately 6% for the last five years and provides a huge market for Indian manufacturing goods like textiles, pharmaceuticals, light machinery, transport vehicles like trucks, and the Nano, a $2500 car, suitable for the African populace with its low purchasing power.